+Apple cider vinegar is high in acetic acid.
 The active compound in apple cider vinegar is acetic acid.
 This antimicrobial substance is the byproduct of a two-step fermentation process that begins with adding yeast to crushed apples and allowing it to convert the sugars into alcohol.

 Next, bacteria are added to the culture, and the resulting acetic acid kills certain harmful pathogens.
 (2)

-Apple cider vinegar that is organic and unfiltered contains the “mother” culture, which consists of enzymes, friendly bacteria and proteins in a strand-like configuration.
+Apple cider vinegar that is organic and unfiltered contains the “mother” culture, which consists of enzymes, friendly bacteria, and proteins in a strand-like configuration.

 Hippocrates recommended apple cider vinegar for cleansing wounds, and it’s a popular home remedy and disinfectant, though studies to back up these traditional uses are lacking.
 Some believe it can be useful in acne treatment.

 Evidence does show apple cider vinegar inhibits the growth of E. coli in foods (3), and it’s used for other food preservation applications.